-In 2013, under the banner of “IP in hard times”, the IP Business Congress (IPBC) will bring together the world’s leading corporate IP decision makers alongside investors, NPEs, aggregators and other intermediaries.
-They will discuss the opportunities and challenges facing IP leaders as they seek to build a global marketplace against the backdrop of difficult trading conditions and tightening budgets.
+In 2013, under the banner of “IP in hard times”, the IP Business Congress (IPBC) brought together the world’s leading corporate IP decision makers alongside investors, NPEs, aggregators and other intermediaries.
+They discussed the opportunities and challenges facing IP leaders as they seek to build a global marketplace against the backdrop of difficult trading conditions and tightening budgets.

-The sixth IPBC is taking pace at The Westin Waterfront Hotel in Boston from 9th to 11th June.
+The sixth IPBC took place at The Westin Waterfront Hotel in Boston on the 9th to 11th June.